qq1113009723/listmail-doc/docs/docs/content/en/querying-and-segmentation.md

 # Querying and segmenting subscribers

-listmail allows the writing of partial Postgres SQL expressions to query, filter, and segment subscribers.
+stmails allows the writing of partial Postgres SQL expressions to query, filter, and segment subscribers.

 ## Database fields